ts-azure-services/drift-primer/mlops_primer/intro.md

 Welcome to the MLOps primer!

-This is intended to be a complement to the <blah, blah consumption motion>.
-This is meant as a miniature training guide to help CSAs and customers better understand the MLOps process, and capabilities through Azure Machine Learning.
+This is intended to be a complement to the <xx consumption motion>, and a miniature training guide to help CSAs and customers better understand the MLOps process, and capabilities leveraging Azure Machine Learning.

 MLOps is often confused with just Devops and automation.
 This is a big part of it, but the added complication of managing a model's accuracy and understanding changes in data are areas that require additional thinking,